Rimfire Sporter Rifle Matches

 Join us at Camp Perry, home of the Historic National Matches, in Port Clinton, Ohio.
 The National Rimfire Sporter Match is held in July during the National Matches.
 Click here for more information.

-New in 2020, the CMP and USAMU will team up to hold the Rimfire Sporter Small Arms Firing School.
+The CMP and USAMU will team up to hold the Rimfire Sporter Small Arms Firing School.
 Click here for more information.